nirbarazida/Data-mining-project/README.md

     Class for user analysis in a the website that get links for each individual user page

 - **Class User** \
-    Receives the users url, scrapes all the information into class variables
+    Receives the users url, scrapes all the information into class variables and eventually will commit all the information to a data base using SQLAlchemy ORM.

- After creating all three class that ables us to scrap the data, we'll start working on the data-base that stores all the information.
-To crate the database we will use SQLAlchemy based on ORM.
-This way we will bw able to query and manipulate the database using object-oriented code instead of writing SQL.
+ After creating all three class that ables us to scrap the data, we'll start working on the data-base that stores the information.
+To crate the data-base we will use SQLAlchemy based on ORM.
+This way we will be able to query and manipulate the database using object-oriented code instead of writing SQL. the implantation of the above can be shown in the [ORM.py](https://github.com/nirbarazida/Data-mining-project/blob/master/ORM.py) file

 ## Features